rapiddweller/rapiddweller-benerator-ce/doc/xml_file_processing.md

 If you know the Benerator descriptor file syntax well, it is a straightforward and relatively simple process to annotate XML Schema files.

-However, if you just need to export XML-formatted data and write an own XML parser for importing the data somewhere else, you might prefer to use the DbUnitEntityExporter (flat structure) or XMLEntityExporter (hierarchical structure), possibly in combination with an XSL transformation.
+However, if you just need to export XML-formatted data and write your own XML parser for importing the data somewhere else, you might prefer to use the DbUnitEntityExporter (flat structure) or XMLEntityExporter (hierarchical structure), possibly in combination with an XSL transformation.